Skip to content

 Patient Responsibility: Copay/Deductible/Coinsurance Invoice

-When copay or deductible or coinsurance amounts are applied on a claim and secondary payor is configured in Motivity:
+When copay, deductible, or coinsurance amounts are applied on a claim and secondary payor is not configured in Motivity:

-- A new invoice will be created for the copay or deductible or coinsurance.
+• A new invoice will be created for the copay, deductible, or coinsurance transitioning the balance to patient responsibility.

-- This invoice will be available under Billing -> Unposted Batches.
+• This patient responsibility invoice will be available under the Billing module and the Unposted Batches subtab

 Interest Payment

-Interest payments received can also be applied through the Interest Icon on the claim row.
-This will help reconcile the full invoice total.
+Interest payments received can also be applied through the "stacked change" Icon on the claim row.

 Adjusting Payment Amounts

-In the event of an overpayment or if a refund is required, users can make adjustments to payments by using the Adjust Payment icon.
-Payments can be refunded or offset to another payment, ensuring the correct application of funds.
+In the event of an overpayment or if a refund is required, users can make adjustments to payments by using the Adjust Payment icon (red circle arrow).
+Payments can be refunded or offset to another payment, ensuring the appropriate application of funds.

 Adjusting Applied Payments